dxos/dxos/docs/docs/guide/tutorial.md

 ### Peer-to-peer over WebRTC

 What's going on behind the scenes?
 The two peers are communicating directly, peer-to-peer, over secure WebRTC connections.
+Every time the button is pressed, an element is added to the array and the count increases.
+No servers are involved in the exchange of state between peers.

 ### CRDTs for Consistency

-You may wonder why we chose to represent a counter as an array when an integer would work just as well.
+You may wonder why we chose to represent a counter as an array when an integer would be simpler.
+ECHO uses [CRDTs](https://crdt.tech/) to ensure the state remains consistent.
+If we used an integer to represent the count, the algorithm for updating the state effectively becomes "last write wins" and short-circuits the CRDT.
+Consider how each client would update the count, assuming it was an integer:

-- Because CRDTs
-  - LWW could screw this up.
+1. Grab the most recent count value.
+2. Increment the count value by 1.
+3. Save the count value to the shared state.

+If both peers click the button at the exact same time, the count _should_ increase by 2.
+But it will increase by 1.
+Why?
+Each of them started with the same number and did the same operation of incrementing by 1.

+With an array, each time a client pushes an element onto the array, the CRDT algorithm merges those changes together, preserving all elements from all clients.

+This is one of the "gotchas" when working with CRDTs.
+While they ensure that conflicts will be resolved transparently, you have to think carefully about the data types and what happens during conflicted states.

-### Recap
+## Recap

 - A [HALO identity](./platform/halo) and a [space](./platform/#spaces) are required to use ECHO.
-- Reading objects is as simple as [`space.query()`](typescript/queries) in TypeScript or [`useQuery()`](react/queries) in `react`.
+- Reading objects is as simple as querying for the object using [`useQuery()`](react/queries).
 - The objects returned are tracked by the `Client` and direct mutations to them will be synchronized with other peers (and other parts of your app) reactively.

 ## Deploying the app